rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-mobile-device-mode.md

 Configure the below settings at the Rudderstack dashboard:

-* Set `Heartbeat Tracking Server URL` and it should be like `[your_namespace].hb.omtrdc.net`.
+* Set the `Heartbeat Tracking Server URL` and it should be in the format of `[your_namespace].hb.omtrdc.net`.
-* Toggle `Check for Heartbeat calls to be made over https` to set the ssl on or off.
+* Toggle `Check for Heartbeat calls to be made over https` to enable or disable the `ssl`.
-* Fill `Prefix to add before all conextData property` to add a prefix before custom property.
+* Enter `Prefix to add before all contextData property` to append a prefix before custom property.
-* Select `Product Identifier` default is `Product Name`.
+* Select `Product Identifier` to look for `Product Id` and its defaulted to `Product Name`.

 ## Contact Us